There are many different ways to improve your current exercise routine. What about doing straight arm planks, what will the effects be?

 On the other hand, straight arm planks can also become too easy.
-At this point, you can do striaght arm planks while wearing a weighted vest or with a weight plate resting on your lower back to keep seeing muscle growth and strength progress.
+At this point, you can do straight arm planks while wearing a good weighted vest or with a weight plate resting on your lower back to keep seeing muscle growth and strength progress.

 Additionally, there are many plank variations to target different muscle groups or focus on different fitness components.

 With any exercise you will almost always make a variety of different muscles work, especially with a compound core exercise like straight arm planks.
 Even so, there are a few muscles that will have to work the hardest for moving and keeping your body in position.

 Some of the primary muscles worked with straight arm planks include:

 Some of the secondary muscles worked with straight arm planks include: